On Knowledge and Pure Devotion and The Gift

 (Bhag.7.6.1)

-Right from age of eight one has to perform devotional activities in the footsteps of great devotes of Sri Krsna.
-An old adage in English goes – “What you learn at eight remains till eighty.”
+devotional activities in the footsteps of great devotes of Sri Krsna.
+An old

 In the association of saintly persons, one can understand the purpose of human life.
 Association of saintly persons and intelligence are the two eyes of a man without which he is blind.
 Attracted by karma-kanda, people chant so many mantras, perform many rituals and fire sacrifices (homa and yajna) and punish their body with severe fasting and other austerities.
 Bewildered by mahamaya (worldly illusion) and bereft of proper knowledge of the absolute and the purpose of human life, these people are uselessly punishing their body and wasting their life.
 Having long matted hair and a big beard does not make one guru or yogi.
 One does not become a yogi just by living all his life on the banks of Ganga.
 If it was so, the fish and frogs living in her waters would become yogis.
 One does not become tapasvi by giving up food and living only on water.
-If it was so, the cataka bird and paravata bird who never drink water on the earth would become tapasvis
+If it was so, the cataka bird and paravata bird who never drink water on the earth would become tapasvis.

 Trying to search for the Supreme Brahman, people fall in the blind well of sad-darsanas (the six philosophies of India).
 Of the sad-darsanas, the first is the Vaisheshika philosophy of Kanada Rsi.
 According to him, everything is made of atoms.
 So many atomic particles have combined and produced this world by chance, with no necessity of any reason, rhyme, consciousness, nothing of the kind.
 And the outcome of these combinations has produced what we find here.